On coordinatization of mathematics: Introduction

 Such a development would allow to describe the current state and development, in narrow or wide areas, and maybe even the whole history of mathematics as a mathematical object, to measure mathematical proofs, algorithms and results in a mathematically well defined way, to classify and measure mathematical creativity, to derive canonical solution paths for unsolved problems.
 It would also be used to guide researchers, show them the most important research directions, problems and milestones in a rigorous and quantitative way.
 Both theory building and problem posing/solving have to be formalized.
 The mathematical creativity, the progress of mathematics itself and the goal of mathematics has to be defined as mathematical objects.
 Such an advance of the Pythagorean process may generate new encodings and metalanguages for mathematical statements and proofs.
 Its successes in pure mathematics may be transferred to other sciences through applied mathematics and thus mathematics one more time may play a decisive role in human history.

 If future generations will be interested in further mathematical research (especially in pure mathematics) then computers or their future descendants will be eventually used to perform it.
 Therefore we need to create theories which would interpret and model human mathematical thinking using mathematical objects which can be processed by computers, reduce mathematical goal setting and creative theorem proving to computation, define the goal of mathematics as a computational result.
+The step of passing from computations to proofs and algorithms should be iterated producing new paradigms of transformations of proofs and algorithms.
 It may be impossible to change human thinking but it may be realistic to organize and emulate a mathematical research process which would be performed by computers or future virtual minds.
 Even if this project is not successful mathematical thinking has to be evolutionized in order to take into account computing technologies.

 Results of implication coordinatizations and modellings will advance our understanding of implication making and thinking itself to new levels, question the role and the very need of implication making, offer possible improvements.
 It may carry mental and computational activities to new heights, identify limitations, weaknesses and pecularities of human thinking.
 If this approach is successful we may ask fundamental questions: what can be considered an advanced or future form of mathematical or general implication/consequence making? if there is such a form how it can be implemented? when will human made computing devices outdo humans in creative mathematical implication making and what will be the consequences?